 On average, Chesapeakes may have an average litter size of 7 to 10 puppies.
 However, information on the specific litter size of the Chesapeake is scarce, and this may not reflect the true average number of Chesapeake Bay Retriever puppies.
 Generally speaking, the litter size of any breed varies depending on the dam’s age, size, health, and fertility.
 Litter sizes and quality will also depend on the stud’s sperm quality.

 Chesapeakes are not especially prone to dystocia.
-In fact, dystocia is more common in breeds like Pugs, Bulldogs, and Boston Terriers.
-However, you must still be aware of the warning signs to prepare for such a problem.
+Dystocia is common in breeds like Pugs, Bulldogs, and Boston Terriers.
+However, you must still know the warning signs to prepare for such a problem.
 Dystocia, or “difficult birth”, is an emergency that causes a retained puppy at the vulva, black or green discharge without puppy delivery, straining for greater than two hours with no delivery, and abdominal contractions lasting more than 30 minutes with no delivery.
 Be sure to get your dam veterinary assistance as soon as possible if she shows these signs.
 Your vet can provide her with medicines to stimulate more contractions or perform a C-section under anesthesia.

 Have any more questions about the charming Chesapeake?
 Feel free to refer to our Frequently Asked Questions for more information.
 If in doubt, always ask your vet for advice.

-Chesapeake Bay Retrievers are less gregarious than other retrievers, but generally like children and get along well with members of their family.
-Also, they tend to be protective of their families and make good watchdogs because of this.
-However, Chesapeakes can be aloof with strangers and other dogs, which can make it more difficult to train and socialize them.
+Chesapeake Bay Retrievers are less gregarious than other retrievers, but generally like children and get along well with family members.
+Also, they tend to be protective of their families and make good watchdogs.
+However, Chesapeakes can be aloof with strangers and other dogs, which can make it more difficult to train and socialize with them.

-As a high-energy retriever, the Chesapeake needs a great deal of variety in their exercise, and at least 30 to 40 minutes of it, to stay mentally stimulated.
-Chessies benefit from intensive work, exercise in water, playing with stimulating dog toys, and varied walks.
+As a high-energy retriever, the Chesapeake needs a great deal of variety in their exercise, at least 30 to 40 minutes, to stay mentally stimulated.
+Chessies benefit from intensive work, water exercise, playing with stimulating dog toys, and varied walks.